 Telford Why Sports Premium Funding 2021 can make a difference

-We utilize the funding we receive to focus on the five key signs as outlined by the Government and offer additional opportunities for our children to allow them to accomplish well in these focus areas: Key sign 1: The engagement of all pupils in routine exercise Key sign 2: The profile of PE and sport being raised throughout the school as a tool for entire school enhancement Key sign 3: Increased confidence, knowledge and abilities of all personnel in mentor PE and sport Key sign 4: Wider experience of a series of sports and activities used to all pupils Key sign 5: Increased involvement in competitive sport We complete an in-depth Sports Premium Analysis each year, recording our key achievements to date and areas for future advancement.
+We utilize the funding we receive to focus on the five key signs as outlined by the Government and offer additional opportunities for our children to allow them to achieve well in these focus areas: Key sign 1: The engagement of all pupils in routine exercise Key sign 2: The profile of PE and sport being raised throughout the school as a tool for entire school enhancement Key sign 3: Increased confidence, knowledge and abilities of all personnel in teaching PE and sport Key sign 4: Wider experience of a series of sports and activities used to all pupils Key sign 5: Increased involvement in competitive sport We complete an in-depth Sports Premium Analysis each year, recording our key achievements to date and areas for future advancement.

-Because its intro in 2013, the Primary Schools Sports Premium has actually offered primary schools with an essential funding allowance that head teachers can invest to improve the quality of physical education and sport for younger children.
+Because its introduction in 2013, the Primary Schools Sports Premium has actually offered primary schools with an essential funding allowance that head teachers can invest to improve the quality of physical education and sport for younger children.
 This funding was put in place in acknowledgment of the favorable impact that exercise has on a child’s advancement, with the objective of embedding excellent physical habits early on and defending against a future inactive lifestyle in Telford and West Midlands.